Page undergoing revision, please excuse our inconsistencies!

 Are you interested in different cultures?
 Experience the lives and stories of people around the planet in a World Cultural Literacy class.

-Content of the classes may include film, animation, illustrations, texts, lyrics, and popular cultural references.
+Content of classes may include film, animation, illustrations, texts, lyrics, and popular cultural references.
 Readings are in English translation, but original texts may be supplied on request.

 Consider doing a World Cultural Literacy Minor (currently undergoing curricular revision)

-Note that World literature courses may be Cross-Listed as FL/ENG.
+Note that World literature courses may be cross-Listed as FL/ENG.
 This means seats are available under both FL and ENG: one course, same time, same place, same teacher, same requirements filled.
 Students can search under both FL and ENG for open seats.

-Readings in traditional literature, in translation, from Africa, the Middle East, South Asia, China, Japan, and the Americas.
-Students will be introduced to the origins and flourshing of these oldest cultures through the oral and written stories, poems, essays, and plays that have become the defining work of these societies.
+Readings in traditional literature, in translation, from Africa, the Middle and Near East, South Asia, China, Japan, and the Americas.
+Students will be introduced to the origins and flourishing of these oldest cultures through the oral and written stories, poems, essays, and plays that have become the defining work of these societies.
 At the same time, students will examine the geographical, historical, and political contexts from which these texts arose.
 Readings may include such works as Sunjata, Gilgamesh, The Quran, A Thousand and One Nights, the Upanishads, the Ramayana, the Dao De Jing, The Popul Vuh, and such authors as Rumi, Confucius, and Murasaki Shikabu.

 Readings in English translation of Western literary masterpieces from the beginning of literacy in the Middle East and Europe to the present.
 May include such authors as Homer, Sophocles, Virgil, Ovid, Dante, Machiavelli, Shakespeare, Cervantes, Swift, Goethe, Mann, Austen, Flaubert, Tolstoy, Proust, Kafka, Woolf, and Borges.